Abarim Publications' online Biblical Greek Dictionary

 υω

-The verb υω (huo) means to rain, which was used in classical Greek the same way as in English (it rains), German (es regnet) and French (il pleut), namely as a third person singular verbal expression that tells of the acts of an unspecified he or it.
+The verb υω (huo) means to rain, and stems from a broadly attested Proto-Indo-European root "wed-" meaning water — hence our English words water and wet, but also the Latin unda (hence to undulate, to wave) and, notably, the noun vitrum, meaning glass.
+In the Greek classics, our verb υω (huo) is used in the same way as in English (it rains), German (es regnet) and French (il pleut), namely as a third person singular verbal expression that tells of the acts of an unspecified he or it.
 This verb does not occur in the New Testament — instead the verb βρεχω (brecho) is used — but from it come:

 υγιης